Piggyback Plant (Tolmiea menziesii) Indoor Care, Propagation, Problems and Remedies

 Brown leaf tips and edges

 Brown leaf tips and edges in Piggyback Plant are due to dry air (too low humidity) especially where the indoor temperatures are very high.
-Set pot on a wet pebble tray or use a cool mist humidifier to increase humidity.
+Set the pot on a wet pebble tray or use a cool mist humidifier to raise humidity.
+Read more on how to increase humidity for houseplants.

 Dry and shrivelled leaves